debjit-mandal/github-projects/README.md

 # github-projects
-Website showing all of my gihtub projects
+Website showing all of my GitHub projects

 Live at https://gitfolio.debjit-mandal.com